 When a candidate is identified who may make the department eligible for this program, the department should:

-- Notify OtP of the prospective candidate indicating an intention by the department to request UMRP funds.
+- Notify the Office of the Provost by emailing OtP@uoregon.edu of the prospective candidate, indicating an intention by the department to request UMRP funds.
 Please provide the name of the candidate, the search number (if applicable), and the candidate’s vitae.
-If the prospective candidate is a result of a supplemental hire, provide written documentation of the candidate's self-identification with an ethnic minority group.
-[OtP will request AAEO data to verify whether or not the candidate identifies as a federally defined underrepresented protected class and whether or not the new hire will address underrepresentation within the department.]
+(OtP will request AAEO data to verify whether or not the candidate identifies as a federally defined underrepresented protected class and whether or not the new hire will address underrepresentation within the department.)

 - If the candidate meets all AAEO criteria and addresses underrepresentation goals within the department, the department/unit head should then notify and discuss proposed plans for the use of the UMRP Funds with their academic dean.